 These are some controller types:

 Worker Node runs apps via Pods, and Master Node controls the Pods.
 Pods are scheduled on a physical server (slave node).
-So when you want to access the apps from an external environment, you’ll have to connect to these nodes.
+So, when you want to access the apps from an external environment, you must connect to these nodes.

 A more practical solution is to present you with an illustrated diagram of Kubelet workflow so you’d understand better how it works.
 You’ll see a detailed but quick presentation of Kubelet workflow below.